freenas/freenas-docs/userguide/storage.rst

 Hot spares can be added to a volume during or after creation.
 On
 %brand%, hot spare actions are implemented by
 `zfsd(8) <https://www.freebsd.org/cgi/man.cgi?query=zfsd>`__.

+Add a spare by going to
+:menuselection:`Storage --> Volume Manager`.
+Select the volume to extend from the :guilabel:`Volume to extend` drop down.
+Choose a disk from the list of :guilabel:`Available disks` and click **+** to add that disk to the volume.
+Select :literal:`spare` in the :guilabel:`Volume layout` drop down.
+Click :guilabel:`Extend Volume` to finalize the process of adding a hot spare to the selected volume.

 .. index:: Periodic Snapshot, Snapshot